REDWOOD LOGIN

 The automation of all of these processes increases efficiency for both shippers and carriers.
 Fewer phone calls, faxing paperwork, and clerical concerns.
 It all happens automatically, which reduces labor costs (on both sides) and speeds up the entire process.

 Most DFBs utilize artificial intelligence (often in tandem with human expertise).
 This means the AI can learn where chokeholds might occur in a shipper's network, and teams can implement the necessary tactics to prevent future events from happening.
-This allows for a more flexible and quick response to the constant changes in the trucking industry's dynamics.
+This allows for a more flexible and quick response to the constant changes in the freight market's dynamics.

 Ultimately, digital freight brokers offer shippers the most competitive freight market rates while optimizing capacity and routing for carriers.